 It’s a complicated area of tax-planning.
-Some people pay who could have mitigated some or all of the tax, while others forget to declare their gains, and may even face fines.
+Some people pay who could have mitigated some or all of the tax, while others forget to declare gains, and may even face fines.

 Which is why it’s wise to get your head around CGT and take financial advice, so you don’t end up paying more than you need to.